 Do Not Consent to Chemical Tests Until Police Get a Warrant

 Field sobriety and chemical tests are designed to give the state more evidence.
-The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
+You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
 Police officers may warn you about an automatic one-year license suspension, but our Waterloo, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately